Are you facing a terminal diagnosis or caring for someone who is? Are you unsure what to do next?

 Are there conversations you want to have or actions you want to take but you are not sure how your loved ones will react?

-Do you wish you had someone to talk with about how you really feel, to share what you wish or fear?
+Do you wish you had someone to talk with about how you really feel, to share what you hope or fear?

 If you are caring for someone who is dying and you would like a coach to support you through the process and give you a place to share what you are experiencing, I can do that as well.
 Let me help you give the gift of mindful care to your dying loved one.
 You don't need to do this alone.

-My mother initiated me into this work, her death being my first following the INELDA training.
+My mother initiated me into this work, her death being my first following my doula training.
 This photo to the right is of me at her bedside the day before she died.

 I know, as a caregiver of a dying person, what it is like to be overwhelmed, exhausted and wondering if I'm doing enough or doing what is right.
 And I know what it is like to face a diagnosis that forces you to confront your mortality.
 I have become, through training and personal experience, the person I wish I had had when I was going through these experiences myself.
-I hope to make these process less burdensome and, with the right support, to make them more meaningful and heart opening for you.
+I can make these experiences less burdensome and, with the right support, more meaningful and heart opening for you.